-Our algorithm for evaluating Legendre polynomials switches between different methods.
+The remainder of this paper is organized as follows.
+Section 2 gives an overview of our algorithm for evaluating Legendre polynomials.
+This is a hybrid algorithm that switches between different methods, detailed in the following sections, depending on the values of n, p, and x.
 In section 3, we prove practical error bounds for the three-term recurrence (1), which can be efficiently implemented in fixed-point arithmetic.
 This method is ideal for n and p up to a few hundred.
 For larger n or p, we use a fast method for evaluation of hypergeometric series.
-Section 4 discusses the hypergeometric series expansions that are preferable for different inputs and precision (including a well-known asymptotic expansion for large n), and their efficient evaluation.
-In section 5, we propose a strategy to select the best formula for any combination of n, p, x.

-Section 6 presents benchmark results that compare the performance of our algorithm to some previous implementations as well as the asymptotically fast algorithm in Theorem 1.
+Section 4 discusses the hypergeometric series expansions that are preferable for different inputs and precision (including a well-known asymptotic expansion for large n), and section 5 their efficient evaluation.
+In section 6, we propose a strategy to select the best formula for any combination of n, p, x.
+Section 7 presents benchmark results that compare the performance of our algorithm to some previous implementations as well as the asymptotically fast algorithm in Theorem 1.
+Finally, section 8 reviews the viability of Gauss-Legendre quadrature compared to other methods for extremely high precision integration.